-- 1. The lead applicant should provide a breakdown of the estimated project expenditure to be incurred during the project period. - (a) Manpower - Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotion) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the universities concerned. - (ii) Unless ITC's prior approval has been obtained, ITF will not fund the emolument to a person who is on the payroll of the lead applicant or co-applicant(s) (e.g. existing teaching staff).
-However, administrative overheads will be provided to the lead applicant (see part (e) below). - (iii) The lead applicant is required to seek prior consent from ITC for any change in key project staff, e.g. the project coordinator. - (b) Equipment - (i) The applicants should critically examine how the equipment required for the project can be obtained in the most economical manner - - the applicants should first make use of existing equipment; - the applicants should proceed to rent if it is more economical than to purchase; or - new equipment can be procured if it is genuinely necessary, but the applicants should supply information on the expected usage rate of the equipment e.g. usage time vs. down time and the plan or alternative use after project completion or disposal.
+- (i) Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotion) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the universities concerned.
+Only manpower costs relating to R&D functions incurred exclusively for carrying out the project within the project period can be covered. - (ii) Unless ITC's prior approval has been obtained, ITF will not fund the emolument to a person who is on the payroll of the lead applicant or co-applicant(s) (e.g. existing teaching staff).
+However, administrative overheads will be provided to the lead applicant (see part (e) below). - (iii) The lead applicant is required to seek prior consent from ITC for any change in key project staff, e.g. the project coordinator.

+(b) Equipment

+- (i) The applicants should critically examine how the equipment required for the project can be obtained in the most economical manner - - the applicants should first make use of existing equipment; - the applicants should proceed to rent if it is more economical than to purchase; or new equipment can be procured if it is genuinely necessary, but the applicants should supply information on the expected usage rate of the equipment, e.g. usage time vs. down time and the plan or alternative use after project completion or disposal.